 Read our full Kobo Elipsa review

-Read our full PocketBook InkPad Color review
+Read our in-depth Onyx Boox Nova 2 Color review

-Kindle or Kobo: which ereader is best for you?
+Kindle or Kobo: what is the difference?

 You'll find that the Kindles have some custom fonts designed by Amazon, with Bookerly and Ember being the most popular ones.
 We found that the list of fonts on Kindles is extensive enough that we didn't find the need to sideload more, but you can if you need to.

 Kobo devices also have their own set of default fonts, but there's no rule against sideloading more, including Amazon's own custom ones like Bookerly.
 And sideloading is as easy as plugging your Kobo ereader into a computer and moving your desired font to the device's fonts folder.

 Both the Kobo and Kindle devices are fairly locked down when it comes to audiobooks.
 You need to get your audio content from the device maker directly.
 Once you have audio titles, all of our favorite ereaders come with Bluetooth built in, so you can listen with wireless headphones.

 Kindle or Kobo: which one should I buy?

 Pretty much everything else about the two platforms is competitive, including pricing, so the choice of device ultimately rests on where you live and how you plan on getting your books.